-Mr. Cicchillo regularly advises equity funds and companies from French-speaking countries in connection with their U.S. business operations and M&A activities.
-Comfortable working in English or French, Mr. Cicchillo is certified in commercial and business French by La Chambre de commerce et de l'industrie de Paris), he is familiar with key differences between the French and U.S. legal systems and business practices, and can act as a “cultural” translator between French-speaking companies and their U.S. counterparts.
+Rich regularly advises equity funds and companies from French-speaking countries in connection with their U.S. business operations and M&A activities.
+Comfortable working in English or French, he is certified in commercial and business French by La Chambre de commerce et de l'industrie de Paris, he is familiar with key differences between the French and U.S. legal systems and business practices, and can act as a “cultural” translator between French-speaking companies and their U.S. counterparts.

 Represented CRH plc, the international building materials group, in the disposition of its Americas Distribution division to Beacon Roofing Supply for $2.63 billion, and its acquisition of Ash Grove Cement Company, a leading U.S. cement manufacturer for $3.5 billion.

 Represented American Tower Corporation in cell tower portfolio acquisitions and leasebacks throughout Latin America.

 Advised In’Tech Medical, a portfolio company of French equity fund, Eurazeo PME, in its acquisitions of Turner Medical and Bradshaw Medical, U.S. manufacturers of orthopedic and spinal devices.